-ARCADIA designworks was founded by Patric Santerre, and Celeste Bard in 2003.
-You can learn more about ARCADIA’s portfolio by visiting:
+Arcadia designworks was founded by architect-industrial designer Patric Santerre and planner-designer Celeste Bard in 2003.

 Often the story behind the making of a building is more meaningful than the creativity expressed by its architecture.
 ARCADIA's principal architect Patric Santerre was recently honored by the library's Board of Directors with the commission to redesign the building, one that he frequented regularly when growing up in Millinocket.
 Whether coincidence or fate, Patric's first architectural intern position in 1984 was with the architecture firm Wadsworth Boston the original architects and engineers who designed the building in 1963.